Updated by Kate Hagan Gallup

 Venvino Art Studios

 Open art sessions with a variety of projects including painting, glass painting, clay hand-building, string art, card making and more.
 They have a story time and craft on select weekday mornings.
 There’s a kids play area, toys and high chairs, and weekly art lessons for kids ages 5-18, plus camps.
+Pro tip: The studio also features a cafe with drinks and snacks.

-Where: 13329 SE Misty Drive, Happy Valley
+Where: 13329 SE Misty Dr., Happy Valley

 Cost: Varies by project